scepter914/txt-to-md-rs/README.md

 # txt_to_md

-This repository is converter from txt files to markdown file.
+This repository `txt_to_md` is the convert CLI from txt files to markdown file.

 ## Get started

-- install
+- Install

 ```
 cargo install txt_to_md